mmendez3800/image-manipulation/README.md

 # Java Image Manipulation
-This is a compilation of programs to practice and understand image manipulate using the Java language
+This is a compilation of programs to practice and understand image manipulate using Java

 ## Technologies
 The programs in this project were run using the following: